 These substances work like free radical scavengers, and they tend to be effective in regulating two kinds of radicals.
 These are the superoxide radical called DPPH and hydroxyl radical.

 Do you suffer from joint pain or osteoarthritis, the progressive deterioration of the bone’s cartilage?
 You may want to consume more guavas.

-In a study involving mice, the scientists discovered an inverse correlation between cartilage destruction and the levels of ellagic acid present in the synovial joints.
+In an animal study, the scientists discovered an inverse correlation between cartilage destruction and the levels of ellagic acid present in the synovial joints.